jupyter/jupyter/docs/source/contrib_docs/getting-started.rst

 Developing your contribution
 ----------------------------

+Jupyter's documentation is split across several projects, listed on the `Jupyter documentation home page <https://jupyter.readthedocs.io/en/latest/>`_.
+These instructions apply to all Jupyter projects, though some projects have further contribution guidelines.

 Clone the repository
 ~~~~~~~~~~~~~~~~~~~~
-1. Fork the project repository found on GitHub.
+1. Fork the appropriate project repository on GitHub, depending on which project's documentation you want to contribute to.
 2. Clone the repository to your system.

 Edit the documentation source file